dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 		android:layout_width="fill_parent"
 		android:layout_height="fill_parent" />
 ~~~
 In your 'FPVActivity.java' file, create a **private DjiGLSurfaceView mDjiGLSurfaceView** element as shown below.
-Add the following code in the 'onCreate' method, making sure to insert it after calling the connectToDrone() method.
+Add the following code in the 'onCreate' method, making sure to insert it after where you call the connectToDrone() method.
 This code implements the the FPV view by using the SDK API **public void setReceivedVideoDataCallBack(DJIReceivedVideoDataCallBack mReceivedVideoDataCallBack)** to obtain the live preview video data(raw H264 format) which can then be processed using code.
-Here, we use the decoder provided by DJI to decode the video data and display them to the live view using **SurfaceView**.
+Here, we use the decoder provided by DJI to decode the video data and display it to the live view using **SurfaceView**.
 Adding the code below sends video data to **DjiGLSurfaceView** for decoding and displaying.
 ~~~java
 	...